ductrong303/Student-Database/README.md

 # 🧑‍🎓 Student Database Management System

-A simple **console-based Student Management System** that allows users to manage student records, courses, and enrollments.
+A **console-based Student Management System** that allows users to manage student records, courses, and enrollments.
 This project demonstrates file handling, structured data management, and menu-driven interaction in a C++ application.

 ---